 The Research School

-You'll be joining one of the largest and most successful Research Schools in the discipline.
-The provision of high quality supervision and research training within a lively and supportive environment.
+You'll be joining one of the largest and most successful research schools in the discipline.

 Support starts at the very beginning of your contact with us.
 You can expect a dialogue with the Director of the Research School, who will provide you with advice in preparing your research proposal.

 The department provides some financial support for students to visit conferences, PhD workshops etc.

 The Research School is located within dedicated rooms within the Geography and Planning building, and provides each student with desk space and access to networked computing facilities.

 The department is situated close to the central services of the University including the Information Commons, the Western Bank Library and to the Students' Union building.

 As part of the Faculty of Social Sciences you will have access to world class training alongside your doctoral study.